 2. Mapping Core Learning Goals for AI Training for Employees: What Every Role Needs

 Effective AI training for employees is not “here is ChatGPT, have fun”.
-It is a set of clear learning outcomes, adapted by role and compliance context.
+It is a set of clear learning outcomes, adapted by role and by your governance context.

 A SaaS company in Berlin structured its program as follows: all staff learned the basics of generative AI and prompt writing.
 HR focused on bias-aware recruiting and AI in performance reviews.
 Sales teams experimented with AI-generated email drafts and simplified lead research.
 Managers learned how to summarize feedback and prepare 1:1 agendas with AI assistance.
 Same foundation, different depth.